roblaing/erlang-webapp-howto/unit5/README.md

 <h2>Routing</h2>

-We need to modify the <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit5/apps/unit5/src/unit5_app.erl">
+We need to modify our <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit5/apps/unit5/src/unit5_app.erl">
-apps/unit5/src/unit5_app.erl</a> where `unit5` should be substitued with whatever you are calling your project, to include the following new route in the list:
+`apps/<myproject>/src/<myproject>_app.erl`</a> to include the following new route in the list:

 ```erlang
      ...